 Hodgkins is more likely to occur in males and people between ages 15-40 years, or over 55 years.
 Other factors that may increase your chance of Hodgkins lymphoma include: Family history of Hodgkin’s lymphoma

 History of Epstein-Barr virus the virus that causes

 Hodgkin's lymphoma may cause: Painless swelling of the lymph nodes in the neck, armpit, groin, or chestFatigueNight sweatingCoughingUnexplained feverWeight lossItchingDecreased appetite

 These symptoms can be caused by other less serious conditions.
 Tell the doctor if your child has any of these symptoms.

 The doctor will ask about your child’s symptoms and medical history.
 A physical exam will also be done.
 The doctor will examine your child’s lymph nodes.
 Most swollen lymph nodes result from infection, not cancer.

 If swelling persists, the doctor may order blood tests to evaluate the liver and blood.
 The diagnosis will be confirmed by taking a sample of tissue and examining it for the presence of cancer or other abnormalities.
-The tissue samples will be taken through biopsies such as: Lymph node biopsy—to check for cancer
+The tissue samples will be taken through biopsies such as: Lymph node biopsy

-Bone marrow biopsy—a needle is inserted into a bone to sample the marrow which makes blood cells
+—a needle is inserted into a bone to sample the marrow cells with areexamed under a microscope

 Imaging studies are used to evaluate lymph nodes and other tissues that may be affected.
 These may include: CT scanPET scanLymphangiogram